dfgordon/nvim-a2-pack/README.md

 The plugin does not verify client or server versions.
 You have to check yourself with `a2kit -V` and `nvim -v` (case matters).

+### Important

+At present this works best if the working directory, or some enclosing directory, is a git repository, otherwise strange results may occur.
+If your project is not a git repository, a workaround is to create an empty `.git` directory in your project root.

 ### rocks.nvim example

 For [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim), enter Neovim and issue commands: